shobhitk8055/contact-app/README.md

 2. Run this command "npm start"
 3. In the browser open http://localhost:3000

-Note: There is no cursor in the calculator, since it will always be focussed, or even if you click anywhere in the project it will be focussed, so there is no need.
+Note: Data is not really saving to the server, it is just an mimic of a real server-client based project.